varnish/Varnish-Book/varnish_book.rst

    .. note::

-      There is a delay in the log process, though usually it is not noticeable.
+      There is a delay in the log process, but usually not noticeable.

 Install Varnish and Apache as backend
 -------------------------------------